hljacobs5/personal-project/README.md

 # Activist Trivia

-Activist Trivia is a trivia game created to help political, animal, and evironmental activists to learn more about their interest.
+Activist Trivia is a trivia game created to help political, animal, and evironmental activists learn more about their interest.

 ### API's Used
 * Open Trivia API (opentdb.com)